James Johnson - Chief Executive Officer

 Previously, Jane was Head of Sport for the Australian Olympic Committee managing key aspects of Australia's participation in the 2016 Rio Olympic Games, and Tournament Director of the AFC Asian Cup 2015.
 Jane is passionate about the power of sport and major sports events to drive social change and to leave a positive legacy.

-Trevor Morgan - Technical Direction, Pathways & Coach Education
+Trevor Morgan - Head of Technical Direction, Pathways & Coach Education

 Trevor Morgan is the current U17 Men's Coach who took the Joeys to the 2019 FIFA U17 World Cup.
 Over the last 30 years, Trevor has been work at all levels as a Head Coach from Elite Youth Development, National Youth League, NPL.
 He has also worked as an assistant coach and analyst at the FIFA U20 World Cup, U23 AFC Men's Championships, A-League with Western Sydney Wanderers, including during their winning 2014 AFC Asian Champions League and attending the FIFA Club World Cup.